Committee Selection and Approval

-Early in your academic career, you should seek advice from your department chair, graduate program director or advisor on the department procedure for setting up a Committee.
+Early in your academic career, you should seek advice from your department chair, graduate program director, or advisor on the departmental procedure for setting up a thesis/dissertation committee.
 Steps in the formation of the committee include:

 - Determining the content area of the proposed project.

-- Appointing a Committee composed of graduate faculty, which is then approved by the Dean of Research and Graduate Studies.
+- Selecting a committee composed of graduate faculty, which is then approved by the department chairperson and by the Dean of Graduate Studies.